ministryofjustice/security-guidance/docs/system-test-standard.md

 -   Test data should be erased from a testing environment immediately after the testing is complete or when no longer required.
 -   The copying and use of test data should be logged to provide an audit trail.

 In exceptional circumstances, the use of live system data might be permitted.
 Permission to use live data is by exception only.
-A valid business case must be approved by the MoJ IT Security Officer \(ITSO\), system assurer, and Information Asset Owner \(IAO\).
-Further information can be obtained from the MoJ Data Access and Compliance Unit \(DACU\) who maintain the policy on the use of live personal data.
+A valid business case must be approved by the IT Security Officer \(ITSO\), system assurer, and Information Asset Owner \(IAO\).
+Further information can be obtained from the Data Access and Compliance Unit \(DACU\) who maintain the policy on the use of live personal data.

 **Note:** The risk associated with the use of live personal data for testing might require Senior Information Risk Owner \(SIRO\) approval.
 Refer to [this information](using-live-data-for-testing-purposes.md) for further details.